13 November 2024

 So how’d Gothard convince me it’s not acceptable?
 He claims it’s a biblical principle, an idea which isn’t explicitly stated in the bible—there’s no command which says “Thou shalt not borrow”—yet the bible teaches it anyway.
 If we read between the lines.

-Not one of the “biblical principles” of Christian gurus are biblical commands. ’Cause if they were, the gurus could simply say, “The LORD commanded”—same as they do when they point out the LORD forbids murder, theft, and adultery.
-But, claim these gurus, there are tons of proof texts which suggest the authors of the bible, even though they never stated these ideas outright, believed these principles.
-So maybe we should believe these principles.
+Not one of the “biblical principles” of Christian gurus are actual biblical commands. ’Cause if they were, the gurus could quote them!
+“Thus saith the LORD”—same as they do when they point out the LORD forbids murder, theft, and adultery.
+So no, there’s no one bible verse to back ’em up… but the gurus claim there are tons of proof texts which suggest the authors of the bible, even though they never explicitly state these ideas, believed these principles.
+And maybe we should believe these principles.

 Y’know how there are laws of nature?

 Yes, God made a complex universe.
-But it doesn’t run by divine decree—as demonstrated whenever God ignores the laws of nature.
+But it doesn’t operate by divine decree—as demonstrated every time God defies the “laws” of nature.
 When Jesus was raptured into heaven or walked on water, gravity didn’t matter.
 And when we defy gravity—by using the principles of aerodynamics to defeat it with our airplanes, helicopters, and drones—God’s hardly gonna punish us for breaking “his” rules.
-Contrary to what some Christian pastors actually did teach in the 1800s, it’s no sin to build flying machines!
+Contrary to what some Christian preachers actually proclaimed in the 1800s—including, amusingly, the father of Orville and Wilbur Wright—it’s no sin to build flying machines!

 (Remember that, by the way.
 It’s a point I’m gonna return to in a bit.)

-Gothard shares the principles he deduced, in his seminars.
-He claims they’re totally foundational to the moral universe.
-Christians learn ’em, and now base their lives on them.
+In his seminars, Gothard shared the principles he deduced.
+Claimed they’re totally foundational to the moral universe.
+Christians learnt ’em, and now base their lives on them.
 They treat these “basic life principles” as if they’re biblical commands.
 Just like I did with not borrowing.
 (I still go out of my way to avoid borrowing.
 It’s that ingrained in me.)

-But whether God actually created such “principles” or not—whether Gothard actually detected the ancient middle eastern worldview, which ain’t necessarily that of the Holy Spirit who inspired the bible’s authors—I remind you God didn’t make them commands.
-And like the law of gravity, he didn’t decree any consequences if we bend or break these “principles.”
-They’re not sins.
+But whether God actually created such “principles” or not—whether Gothard accurately detected the ancient west Asian worldview, and whether that worldview comes from the Holy Spirit and not from fallen, selfish men—I remind you God didn’t make them explicit commands.
+And same as the law of gravity, he didn’t decree any consequences if we bend or break these “principles.”
+It’s not sin to defy them.

-Yet when Gothard teaches these principles, he makes a point of warning his listeners: When we violate them there totally are consequences.
-He’ll share testimonies of people who violated them, and thereby suffered consequences.
+Yet that’s not at all what Gothard taught about ’em.
+He makes a point of warning his listeners: When we violate biblical principles there totally are consequences.
+He’ll share testimonies of people who violated them, and the awful things which befell them.
 He’ll quote proof texts which indicate we’re in deep doo-doo with God if we violate “his” principles.

 And culturally conservative parents love this about Gothard.
 That’s why they send their kids to him.
 They wanna perpetuate conservative Christianism, and scare their kids into behaving themselves by dangling the wrath of God over ’em.
 Fear’s a really useful motivator.
 It’s not of God, but still.